PaulFWatts/Learning-Go/Learn Go.md

 \- https://dmitri.shuralyov.com/idiomatic-go tips on how to write more idiomatic Go code
 \- https://divan.github.io/posts/avoid_gotchas will help you avoid gotchas in Go
 \- [https://golangbot.com](https://golangbot.com/) tutorials to help you get started in Go
-\- [https://tutorialedge.net](https://tutorialedge.net/) a collection of articles around various aspects of GoThere's also an exhaustive list of videos [http://gophervids.appspot.com](http://gophervids.appspot.com/) related to Go from various authors.If you prefer books, you can try these:
+\- [https://tutorialedge.net](https://tutorialedge.net/) a collection of articles around various aspects of GoThere's also an exhaustive list of videos [http://gophervids.appspot.com](http://gophervids.appspot.com/) related to Go from various authors.
+If you prefer books, you can try these:
 \- http://www.golangbootcamp.com/book
 \- http://gopl.io/
 \- https://www.manning.com/books/go-in-action (if you e-mail @wkennedy at [bill@ardanlabs.com](mailto:bill@ardanlabs.com) you can get a free copy for being part of this Slack)If you want to learn how to organize your Go project, make sure to read: https://medium.com/@benbjohnson/standard-package-layout-7cdbc8391fc1#.ds38va3pp.